jaberg/DeepLearningBenchmarks/README.txt

 mlp_784_1000_1000_1000_10
 - training on 10K examples with multiple hidden layers

-mlp_784_1000_1000_1000_10
-- training on 10K examples with multiple hidden layers

-aa_64_64
-- train an autoassociator from at 10K 64-dimensional inputs

-aa_1024_1024
+cd1 rbm_bernoulli 1024_1024
-- train an autoassociator from 10K 1024-dimensional inputs
+- train an RBM from 10K 1024-dimensional inputs

 daa_1024_1024
 - train a denoising autoassociator from 10K 1024-dimensional inputs

-cd-1 rbm_bernoulli 64_64
-- train an RBM from 10K 64-dimensional inputs

-cd-1 rbm_bernoulli 1024_1024
-- train an RBM from 10K 1024-dimensional inputs

 Convolutional
 -------------